cheffelf/robot_in_a_maze/README.md

 ```bash
 esm start
 ```
-You can then navigate to http:://localhost and see the basic esm server with no simulation yet.
+You can then navigate to http://localhost and see the basic esm server with no simulation yet.
-From the docker command line, launch enviro:
+From the docker command line, launch enviro to start the simulation:
 ```bash
 enviro
 ```